-Dr. Lars Bode is an Assistant Professor of Pediatrics in the Division of Neonatology and the Division of Gastroenterology and Nutrition in the Department of Pediatrics at the University of California, San Diego (UCSD).
+Dr. Lars Bode is a Professor of Pediatrics in the Division of Neonatology and the Division of Gastroenterology and Nutrition in the Department of Pediatrics at the University of California, San Diego (UCSD).
 Dr. Bode received his PhD in Nutrition from the Justus-Liebig University in Giessen, Germany.
 He completed a predoctoral fellowship in immunology at the Great Ormond Street Children's Hospital and the Department of Infection and Immunity at the Institute of Child Health, University College London, UK, and a postdoctoral fellowship in glycobiology at the Burnham Institute for Medical Research in La Jolla, CA.

 Lab Focus: Biosynthesis and Functions of Human Milk Oligosaccharides